 - Feel - A lot can be said for how you feel about the partner.
 Do you trust them?
 Do you think they have your company’s best interest at heart?

-Hopefully, these ideas will help you be better prepared the next time you evaluate a software purchase or a build a software of your own.
+Hopefully, these ideas will help you be better prepared as you evaluate a fleet management software purchase or try to build one of your own.

 Choosing the right partner can definitely result in cost savings, better scaling capabilities, increased flexibility, guaranteed service levels and an evolving solution set.
 Here at Fleetio, we focus 100% of our attention on delivering high value, modern technology to our fleet partners that allow for growth and constant mobility.